 - Use feedback from faculty or creative industry professionals to select your best work

-- The samples should be of high quality
+- The pieces should be of high quality

-- Include a sample of work in different stages to show your progression of ideas and how you solved design problems
+- Include a piece in different stages to show progression of ideas and problem solving

-If properly organized, your portfolio will demonstrate to clients how your skills will meet their needs and how they can profit from hiring you.
+If properly organized, your portfolio will demonstrate to employers/clients how your skills will meet their needs and how they can profit from hiring you.

 - Use consistent graphic theme – color, type, size

 - Create a title page with your personal contact information

 - Develop a sequence for your work starting with your strongest work but don't forget the final image leaes a lasting impression

 - Include a caption with each piece (include project title, your role, technology/process)